top of page

 Pharmacy School: Purdue University

-Professional Interests: Oncology Administration, Medication safety, Pharmacy operations
+Professional Interests: Oncology/Infusion Leadership, Medication safety, Pharmacy operations, Health Equity

 PGY1 Research: Comparison of midazolam versus dexmedetomidine as second-line sedation in very low birth weight neonates